Dipongkor-Roy/ex-map/README.md

 ## Acknowledgments

-Special thanks to [insert names here] for their contributions to the development of this project.
+Special thanks to " ZIM " for their contributions to the development of this project.